-Flushing the central line assures that the central line remains clear.
+Flushing the central line when it is accessed assures that the central line remains clear.
 If the central line is not being used regularly, it can become blocked with blood.
 The catheter is flushed with saline (sterile salt water solution) then filled with a medicine called Heparin.
 Heparin keeps the blood from clotting in the central line.
 You will be taught how to do these flushes.
 The catheter should be flushed at least every 24 hours.
+When the central line is not accessed with a needle it will not need to be flushed.